Gone with the Wind (novel): Title

 The author tentatively titled the novel Tomorrow Is Another Day, from its last line.
 Other proposed titles included Bugles Sang True, Not in Our Stars, and Tote the Weary Load.
 The title Mitchell finally chose is from the first line of the third stanza of the poem "Non Sum Qualis Eram Bonae sub Regno Cynarae" by Ernest Dowson:

-Scarlett O'Hara uses the title phrase when she wonders if her home on a plantation called "Tara" is still standing, or if it had "gone with the wind which had swept through Georgia".
+Scarlett O'Hara uses the title phrase when she wonders if her home on a plantation called "Tara" is still standing or if it had "gone with the wind which had swept through Georgia".
 In a general sense, the title is a metaphor for the demise of a way of life in the South before the Civil War.
 When taken in the context of Dowson's poem about "Cynara", the phrase "gone with the wind" alludes to erotic loss.
 The poem expresses the regrets of someone who has lost his feelings for his "old passion", Cynara.
 Dowson's Cynara, a name that comes from the Greek word for artichoke, represents a lost love.

-It is also possible that the author was influenced by the connection of the phrase "Gone with the wind" with Tara in a line of James Joyce’s Ulysses in the chapter "Aeolus".
+It is also possible that the author was influenced by the connection of the phrase "Gone with the wind" with Tara in a line of James Joyce's Ulysses in the chapter "Aeolus".

 Structure

 Coming-of-age story

-Margaret Mitchell arranged Gone with the Wind chronologically, focusing it on the life and experiences of the main character, Scarlett O'Hara, as she grew from adolescence into adulthood.
-During the time span of the novel, from 1861 to 1873, Scarlett ages from sixteen to twenty-eight years.
+Margaret Mitchell arranged Gone with the Wind chronologically, focusing on the life and experiences of the main character, Scarlett O'Hara, as she grew from adolescence into adulthood.
+During the novel's period, from 1861 to 1873, Scarlett ages from sixteen to twenty-eight.
 This is a type of Bildungsroman, a novel concerned with the moral and psychological growth of the protagonist from youth to adulthood (coming-of-age story).
 Scarlett's development is affected by the events of her time.
 Mitchell used a smooth linear narrative structure.
 The novel is known for its exceptional "readability".
 The plot is rich with vivid characters.

 Genre

 Gone with the Wind is often placed in the literary subgenre of the historical romance novel.
-Pamela Regis has argued that is more appropriately classified as a historical novel, as it does not contain all of the elements of the romance genre.
+Pamela Regis has argued that it is more appropriately classified as a historical novel, as it does not contain all of the elements of the romance genre.
 The novel has been described as an early classic of the erotic historical genre because it is thought to contain some degree of pornography.

 Plot elements

 Slavery

-Slavery in the United States in Gone with the Wind is a backdrop to a story that is essentially about other things.
-Southern plantation fiction (also known as Anti-Tom literature, in reference to reactions to Harriet Beecher Stowe's anti-slavery novel, Uncle Tom's Cabin of 1852) from the mid-19th century, culminating in Gone with the Wind, is written from the perspective and values of the slaveholder and tends to present slaves as docile and happy.
+Slavery in Gone with the Wind is a backdrop to a story that is essentially about other things.
+Southern plantation fiction (also known as Anti-Tom literature, in reference to reactions to Harriet Beecher Stowe's anti-slavery novel, Uncle Tom's Cabin of 1852) from the mid-19th century, culminating in Gone with the Wind, is written from the perspective and values of an enslaver and tends to present slaves as docile and happy.